 The Zimbabwean Music Festival celebrates the music and culture of Zimbabwe and closely related southern African music and dance.
 We welcome applicants whose performances or instructional offerings fit these categories.
 Applications are usually open during the months of January and February for that year’s festival.

-In other cases individuals who have been accepted to teach or perform by Zimfest may enter the US on the B1 business/travel visa.
-Zimfest sends letters of invitation to those accepted, and the applicant must apply for this visa at the US Embassy where s/he resides. to Although visitors on a B-1 visa cannot be paid for work while in the US, they can be paid an honorarium for participation in an educational conference (Zimfest).
+In other cases individuals who have been accepted to teach or perform by Zimfest may enter or be residing in the US on the B1 business/travel visa.
+These individuals can be paid an honorarium for participation in an educational conference (Zimfest).
 However, holders of these visas cannot perform in any concert for which admission is charged.

 We are a non-profit organization staffed by volunteers, with a very limited budget.
 Our policy is that we can only reimburse a limited amount for travel to North America.
 You would need to source funding to pay for most of your own transportation costs to the festival location.
 We pay teachers for teaching workshops, but can only afford to pay a modest amount to performers for the ticketed evening concerts.
 In summary, it can cost a lot of money to come to perform and teach at our Zimfest, and that amount will not likely be repaid in cash.